Emmerdale: 2012–2021: Anniversary celebrations and events

+2022–present: Producer and cast changes

+In January 2022, it was confirmed that the production team were in the early stages of creating the 50th anniversary storylines set to air in October 2022.
+They hinted that the anniversary would see a "huge shake-up".
+The anniversary episode received a mixed reaction.
+Radio Times appreciated the writing and acting, as well as how the series has "reinvented itself to turn away from the mundanity of the farm, and into a relevant, powerful and completely gripping soap".
+However, it was noted by newspapers how viewers were unimpressed and had expected more drama.
+In 2023, Hudson, who had been the executive producer of Emmerdale since 2018, left her role.

+Hudson was replaced internally by Iain Macleod, who was promoted from Coronation Street's executive producer to overseeing both soaps.
+At the same time, former producer Sophie Roper was reappointed.
+She confirmed a new era for Emmerdale from 2024, with various cast changes and "bold and ground-breaking drama".
+The initial cast changes saw short-term characters including Ethan Anderson (Emile John), Nicky Miligan (Lewis Cope) and Suni Sharma (Brahmdeo Shannon Ramana) written out of the soap.
+However, they later also removed characters with lengthy tenures, including Amelia Spencer (Daisy Campbell), Wendy Posner (Susan Cookson), Will Taylor (Dean Andrews), Brenda Walker (Lesley Dunlop) and Leyla Harding (Roxy Shahidi).
+Uploading episodes early onto ITVX was introduced in 2024, to give viewers more flexibility in when they want to watch the series.
+This was inspired by a 30% rise of viewing figures for Emmerdale on ITVX.

+Setting and characters

-Setting and charactersEmmerdale has had a large number of characters since it began, with its cast gradually expanding in size.
+Emmerdale has had a large number of characters since it began, with its cast gradually expanding in size.
 The series has also had changing residences and businesses for its characters.
 The series is set in Emmerdale (known as Beckindale until 1994), a fictional village in the Yorkshire Dales.
 It has been noted that the fictional village spans 3,217 acres and is located 39 miles from Bradford and 52 miles from Leeds.
-A farmhouse, Emmerdale Farm, was the original focal point of the show when it first broadcast in 1972.
+A farmhouse, Emmerdale Farm, was the original focal point of the show when it was first broadcast in 1972.
 The farmhouse was eventually written out of the series in the early 1990s.
 Local public house The Woolpack is "the heart of the community".
-Owners of the Woolpack have included Amos Brearly (Ronald Magill), Diane Sugden (Elizabeth Estensen), Chas Dingle (Lucy Pargeter), and Charity Dingle (Emma Atkins).
+Owners of the Woolpack have included Amos Brearly (Ronald Magill), Henry Wilks (Arthur Pentelow), Alan Turner (Richard Thorp), Diane Sugden (Elizabeth Estensen), Chas Dingle (Lucy Pargeter), and Charity Dingle (Emma Atkins).
 Home Farm is a mansion in Emmerdale; it was first introduced on-screen as Miffield Hall in 1973 and was renamed in 1978.
 Other locales include a factory, a bed-and-breakfast, a corner shop, an outdoor-pursuits centre, and various cafés.